Sente Bio Complete Serum Review

 Review

-• Some anti-wrinkle efficacy: Sente Bio Complete Serum has an anti-wrinkle rating of 2.9 out of 10 so you may expect some, although limited, effect on wrinkles.
+• Modest anti-wrinkle efficacy: Sente Bio Complete Serum has an anti-wrinkle rating of 2.9 out of 10 so you may expect some, although limited, effect on wrinkles.

-Quite moisturizing: Sente Bio Complete Serum has a moisturizing rating of 5.1 out of 10.
+According to CreamScan analysis, Sente Bio Complete Serum is quite moisturizing, with a moisturizing rating of 5.1 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%).